de-finnik/PassVault/README.md

 ## Google Drive
 PassVault lets you synchronize your passwords with all of your devices via Google Drive.
-To start you'll have to click the button with the Google Drive icon in the top right corner.
+To get started, you'll have to click the button with the Google Drive icon in the top right corner.
 Now you'll have to log in to your Google Account and allow PassVault to save your passwords encrypted to your Google Drive.
 When you synchronize your passwords the first time, PassVault will generate a random drive password for you, with that your passwords will be encrypted in your Google Drive.
 You'll need this password later if you want to log in from another device.
 After logging in, PassVault will always synchronize your passwords with your drive on startup, after adding, deleting or editing a password or if you click the "synchronize with Drive" button in the top left corner of the main frame.
-If you forget your drive password, you'll be able to show it after clicking on the "Your Google Drive password" button and entering your main password.
+If you forget your drive password, you'll be able to show it after clicking the "Your Google Drive password" button below and entering your main password.

 ## Changing your main password
 You can easily change your main password by hitting the button.